sebastianspicker/resonance/docs/API.md

 - Shaped review into a usable first pass during core-build-out work.

 - Earlier scratch notes were compressed into the current guidance.

+## Reliability
+- Removed one failure mode from the auth path.

+- Earlier scratch notes were compressed into the current guidance.